Suntrust Properties, Inc. (SPI) is a 100% wholly-owned subsidiary of Megaworld Corporation, a company under the umbrella of the Alliance Global Inc.

 Global Estate Resorts Inc. or GERI (Formerly Fil-Estate Land, Inc.) – In the last of weeks of Dec.
 2010, AGI acquired 60% ownership of Fil-Estate Land, Inc., a company engaged primarily in the horizontal development of residential subdivision lots; integrated residential, golf and other leisure-related properties; and vertical development of mixed-use towers in Metro Manila.
 This acquisition allowed AGI to take control of the company and develop 1,000 hectares of prime properties (which are mostly tourism-oriented communities in the country’s premier spots in Tagaytay, Nasugbu, and Boracay).

-- is to be the yardstick in the affordable housing industry and to be the home buyer’s first choice.
+- is to be the yardstick in the affordable township development and to be the buyer’s first choice.

 -is building what buyers need: